nxbt/dungeon-game/README.md

 * Final Dungeon is culmination of all previous dungeons.
 * only access to 1 dungeon at a time.
 * hidden player "level" controlls dungeon difficulty and loot.
-* reword pathfinding to use heiarchal pathfinding (GDX AI)

 ##BUG TRACKER
 * dual wielding will occasionally cause your own weapons to collide, sending you flying.